matwerber1/aws-cdk-codepipeline-for-ecr-image-build/README.md

 # What is the CDK?

 The AWS CDK is a library that is (as of 11/13/2019) GA for Python, Javascript, and Typescript, and is in preview for Java and .Net.
-You may refer to the [CDK docs](for details), but at a high level, it is an abstraction over CloudFormation that makes it much faster and simpler to write CloudFormation templates.
-The abstraction requires far fewer lines of code, but behind the scenes still transforms to native CloudFormation templates and stacks.
+You may refer to the [CDK docs](for details), but at a high level, it is an abstraction over AWS CloudFormation that makes it much faster and simpler to write CloudFormation templates.
+The abstraction requires far fewer lines of code, but is still ultimately compiled by the accompanying CDK CLI into native CloudFormation and launched as a standard CloudFormation stack.

 # Useful commands